splunk/addonfactory-workflow-requirement-files-unit-tests/README.md

 ```
 # License

-The scripts and documentation in this project are released under the [LICENSE] (LICENSE)
+The scripts and documentation in this project are released under the [LICENSE](LICENSE)

 Copyright (C) 2021 Splunk Inc. All rights reserved.